Bill Gates

 Bill Gates was honored with the title of Knight Commander of the Order of the British Empire

-In early 2005, the British Foreign Office honored Bill Gates with the title of Knight Commander of the Order of the British Empire in recognition of his contributions to British enterprises and his crusade against global poverty.
+In early 2005, the British Foreign Office honored Bill Gates with the title of Knight Commander of the Order of the British Empire for his contributions to British business and his fight against global poverty.

 Bill Gates' fortune exceeded $ 90 billion

-Gates stands out as one of the most generous philanthropists, having contributed over $30 billion to various charitable projects to date.
+Gates is one of the world's most generous philanthropists, donating over $30 billion to charitable causes so far.

-In 2000, alongside his wife Melinda, he established a charitable foundation aimed at enhancing healthcare standards in developing nations.
+In 2000, with his wife Melinda, he created a charitable foundation focused on improving healthcare in developing countries.

-In 1999, Gates renamed his charitable institution the Bill & Melinda Gates Foundation, focusing on bolstering healthcare in emerging nations and education within the US.
-In 2005, the couple was distinguished as "Persons of the Year" by Time magazine.
+In 1999, Gates renamed his charitable institution the Bill & Melinda Gates Foundation, focused on strengthening healthcare in developing countries and education in the US.
+In 2005, Time magazine named the couple "Persons of the Year".

 Bill Gates has donated over $30 billion to charitable causes